Cubic threefolds moduli and the Monster group: Eisenstein lattices and ball arrangements

 Note that if $a\in \LL$ is special, then $\theta^{-1}a$ represents an element of order three in the discriminant module $\theta\LL^*/\LL$.

 \begin{remarks} Most relevant here are the special vectors with self-product $3$, $0$ and $6$, to which we shall refer as resp.\ \emph{special $3$-vectors}, \emph{special isotropic vectors} and \emph{long roots}.
 We make a few observations about these cases. \begin{description} \item[special $3$-vectors] It is clear that a $3$-vector $r$ is special if and only if it spans a direct (orthogonal) summand of type $\LL_1$ of $\LL$.
 In that case the hexaflection $t'_r$ is defined.
-Furthermore, its third power, the reflection $s_r$ takes the order three element $[\theta^{-1}a]\in \theta\LL^*/\LL$ to $-[\theta^{-1}a]$. \item[special isotropic vectors] The $\Ecal$-submodule spanned by a such a vector will then also be called special.
-For example, a basis vector of $\HH(\theta)$ is special and hence spans a special isotropic submodule. \item[long roots] If $a\in \LL$ is such that $\la a,a\ra=6$, then it clear from the definition that $a$ is special if and only if the unitary reflection $s_a$ preserves $\LL$.
+Furthermore, its third power, the reflection $s_r$ takes the order three element $[\theta^{-1}a]\in \theta\LL^*/\LL$ to $-[\theta^{-1}a]$. \item[special isotropic vectors] A basis vector of $\HH(\theta)$ is special and hence spans a special isotropic submodule. \item[long roots] If $a\in \LL$ is such that $\la a,a\ra=6$, then it is clear from the definition that $a$ is special if and only if the unitary reflection $s_a$ preserves $\LL$.
 When that is the case, $[\theta^{-1}a]\in \theta\LL^*/\LL$ if order $3$ and $s_a$ takes it to $-[\theta^{-1}a]$. \end{description}

 \end{remarks}

 For example, the element $a=r_1-\theta r_2-2r_3\in \LL_3$ is a long root and hence $s_a$ is defined (and acts nontrivially on the discriminant module $\theta\LL_3^*/\LL_3\cong \FF_3$).
 The lattice $\LL_1\operp\LL_3$ has besides long roots also special $3$-vectors.
 Via Lemma \ref{lemma:interestingiso} we see that $\LL_1\operp\LL_3\operp \HH$ has also special isotropic sublattices $\II$; these can also be distinguished by the type of the positive definite lattice $\II^\perp/\II$: its type is then $\LL_1\operp\LL_3$ resp.\ $\LL_4$.